-Taking the steps above will help reduce the number of vehicles on the streets, and encourage other methods of transportation, whether it’s in the form of public transportation, walking, or riding bicycles, it will help stabilize global warming.
+Taking the steps above will help reduce the number of vehicles on the streets, and encourage other methods of transportation, whether it is in the form of public transportation, walking, or riding bicycles, it will help stabilize global warming.
 As the number of vehicles on the street is reduced, there will be a reduction in the amount of CO2 released into the atmosphere.
-This reduction in vehicles will help stabilize global warming in two ways: The manufacturing of these vehicles would be reduced, as the demand goes down, which would reduce the amount of pollution created during the manufacturing process, and, there would be a reduction of CO2 released during the operation of these vehicles.
+This reduction in vehicles will help stabilize global warming in two ways: The manufacturing of these vehicles would be reduced, as the demand goes down, which would reduce the amount of pollution created during the manufacturing process, and there would be a reduction of CO2 released during the operation of these vehicles.

 Eliminating, or reducing, the number of vehicles used, will reduce the amount of heat in the atmosphere, through the prevention of the Positive Feedback Loop.
-The Positive Feedback Loop, is a “catch 22” effect, that happens when CO2 is released into the atmosphere.
+The Positive Feedback Loop is a “catch 22” effect, that happens when CO2 is released into the atmosphere.
 The Earth needs to release excess heat back into space to help cool the planet.
 However, when CO2 enters the atmosphere, it traps this excess heat inside.
 Since the planet is unable to release this heat back into space properly, the temperature of the planet will start to rise.
 This increase in temperature will cause glaciers to start to melt (Brown, 2009).

 The loss of glaciers can be devastating to the planet, in several ways.
 As additional heat from the sun enters the planet’s atmosphere; excess heat, (about 70%) is reflected back into space, helping to cool the planet.
 However, if the atmosphere is loaded with CO2 this excess heat will become trapped, instead of being released back into space.
 As the planet’s temperature starts to rise from the excess heat, the glaciers will start to melt faster.
 As the glaciers continue to melt, at an alarming rate, more dark, open water is exposed.
-This dark, open water, only reflects about 6% of the heat from the sun, back into space.
+This dark, open water only reflects about 6% of the heat from the sun, back into space.
 The rest of the heat is absorbed by the water, heating the water, and, in turn, further increasing the rate in which the glaciers will melt (Brown, 2009).

 This endless process will continue if there is an excess amount of CO2in the atmosphere, preventing the planet from cooling properly.
 The design, or redesign, of cities to support other methods of transportation, therefore reducing the number of vehicles required to navigate the city, will help reduce this excess amount of CO2, and, therefore, help stabilize the rate at which the planet is warming.

 The planting of trees, gardens, and more naturalistic landscapes, throughout the city will also help further reduce the amount of CO2 contained within the atmosphere.
 Trees of all shapes and sizes help absorb CO2; however, younger, fast growing trees, seem to be the favorite, as they tend to absorb more CO2 than older trees.
 The exact type of tree to be planted will depend on the area in which the tree is located.
 Some tree species may perform better, in specific areas (C).

-While all the solutions talked about throughout this paper are great alternatives, some of them are not realistically viable.
+While all the solutions discussed are great alternatives, some of them are not realistically viable.
 The fact is, that rebuilding cities costs a lot more than building them correctly, in the first place, and, while these might be great solutions, they do, however, cost a considerable amount of money to implement (Brown, 2009).
 While implementing more public transportation such as busses (or trains), might seem like a wise idea, buses are incredibly expensive.
 The exact cost of the busses will vary, depending on the required features.
 Some may have LED signs on the front, or back, that help patrons know what route the bus is taking; some may have front, and back entrances, and, others, may be handicap accessible, or have racks on the front of the bus to store patrons’ bicycles.

 Diesel busses can typically cost anywhere from $300,000, to $600,000, brand new, depending on what features are installed on the bus.
 Natural gas busses can also be purchased, but they generally cost about $30,000 more than a diesel bus.
 There are also hybrid busses being released onto the market, but they can cost as much as $714,000, per bus (MacKechnie).
-Other costs will also have to be taken into consideration, such as developing routes for the busses to follow, panting curbs, or lanes, for busses to follow, installing bus stop signage around the city, and, paying employees to drive the busses.
-With a rough estimate, it’s clear that adding additional busses, won’t bring any short-term profits for the city.
+Other costs will also have to be taken into consideration, such as developing routes for the busses to follow, panting curbs, or lanes, for busses to follow, installing bus stop signage around the city, and paying employees to drive the busses.
+With a rough estimate, adding additional busses, won’t bring any short-term profits for the city.

 The costs to build, and operate, public trains, can cost several million dollars per mile, and, in some areas, it may cost as much as $2.1 billion dollars per mile (MacKechnie).
 Also, take into consideration the costs of operating the trains.
 Some trains require at least two employees to drive the train (MacKechnie).
-There would probably be additional need for employees to coordinate, and schedule all the train routes, and monitor the trains as they operate, to ensure that there are no accidents.
+There would probably be additional need for employees to coordinate, and schedule, all the train routes, and monitor the trains as they operate, to ensure that there are no accidents.

 The development of trains, and busses, while being an excellent idea, is probably not viable for many of today’s cities.
-Not only are the costs to purchase, and develop, the new services, outrageously high, there are also the costs of operating the services over longer periods of time, and, as with any other type of machine, the busses, and trains, will probably require regular maintenance, to keep them functioning properly, and safely.
+Not only are the costs to purchase, and develop, the new services, outrageously high, there are also the costs of operating the services over longer periods of time, and, as with any other type of machine, the busses, and trains, will probably require regular maintenance, in order to keep them functioning properly, and safely.

 Adding additional public sidewalks is, generally, a more viable solution, as the costs are dramatically less, than the development of public transportation systems.
 Some cities, like New York, have laws in place that require property owners to take care of, and repair, out of their own pockets, any public sidewalks adjacent to their property, or houses (DOT).
 The cost of a concrete sidewalk may vary greatly, but an average cost of about $23-$27, per square foot, (with proper sealant applied) can be expected (Leone, 2012).
 While these costs might add up to a few hundred dollars per resident, to replace, or repair, the sidewalks adjacent to their property, the cost for the city to create new sidewalks would probably be much higher.
-This would depend on whether the city decides to foot the bill for new sidewalks their selves, or, if that bill would be broken down, and divided up, between the residents living where the new sidewalks were placed.
+This would depend on whether the city decides to foot the bill for new sidewalks, or, if that bill would be broken down, and divided up, between the residents living where the new sidewalks were placed.

 While the installation of additional sidewalks is considerably less than that of the public transportation solutions, some small cities still might find their selves unable to endure the additional costs, especially, in areas that are not heavily populated.
 The city of New York focuses most of its work in areas that have one-, two-, or three-family homes (DOT).
 The installation of these new sidewalks does prove to be a viable solution, but not across the board.
 Some larger cities might easily be able to endure these additional costs, while some smaller cities are left behind.

-The option to plant new trees is a small step, but is probably viable to most cities.
+The option to plant new trees is a small step but is probably viable to most cities.
 If more residents donate money, or help plant these trees, it may take some of the stress off the city’s budget.
 Residents owning property within the city limits may also choose to purchase and plant trees, on their own accord (within their property).